I remember the time when I was moving into an Apartment and my biggest fear was how can practice my guitar without disturbing my neighbors?

 If you’re using a heavy thick pick, guitar sound becomes warmer and louder, similarly lighter strings give you gentle action and a kind of little brighter tone.

-Along with that, the angle on which you’re hitting the strings also matters.
+Along with that, the angle at which you’re hitting the strings also matters.
 If you play mostly by fingerpicking, your guitar sound will be significantly less as compared to the one who bangs heavy strumming.

 5. String Action